pantheon-systems/documentation/source/releasenotes/2024-08-06-wordpress-composer-managed-1-32-0.md

 #### Action required

-To benefit from these updates and ensure your site is using the most current version, you need to apply the update to your WordPress (composer managed) upstream.
+To benefit from these updates and ensure your site is using the most current version, you need to apply the update to your WordPress (composer managed) site or upstream.

 #### Applying updates